kflorence/beaming/readme.md

 :grinning:

+## Versions

+I'm a strong supporter of open source as a means of knowledge sharing, education and user customization, which is why this project is entirely open source.
+That of course means you can enjoy most of it without having to pay anything.
+That said, any support is appreciated.
+Even sharing the game with others is helpful.

-## Online
+### Online Version

-The [free online version](https://kflorence.github.io/beaming/) of beaming built for the web will only include the ability to create and play individual puzzles.
-The online version can also be useful for sharing puzzles you've created with people who don't own the game, and/or for troubleshooting purposes.
+A free version of the game is [available online](https://kflorence.github.io/beaming/) which contains most of the basic game functionality.
+The online version can also be useful for sharing puzzles you've created with people who don't own the game on Steam, and/or for troubleshooting purposes.
+If you would like to support development of the game outside of Steam, [you can do so here](https://buymeacoffee.com/kflorence).

-## Steam
+### Steam Version

-A paid version of the game will be available on Steam.
-This version will include additional functionality from the version available for free online.
-For example, it will include a more cohesive "world" in which the individual puzzles reside, providing another level of gameplay to experience.
-It will also be integrated with Steam, including the Steam Workshop, where users can upload puzzles they create.
+A paid version of the game is [available on Steam](https://store.steampowered.com/app/4172230/Beaming/).
+In addition to everything in the online version, this will also include integrations with Steam cloud storage, achievements and Steam Workshop for sharing and playing user generated puzzles.

 ## License